near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ### Purchasing NFTs {#purchasing-nfts}

 For purchasing NFTs, you must call the `offer` function.
 It takes an `nft_contract_id` and `token_id` as parameters.
 You must attach the correct amount of NEAR to the call in order to purchase.
 Behind the scenes, this will make sure your deposit is greater than the list price and call a private method `process_purchase` which will perform a cross-contract call to the NFT contract to invoke the `nft_transfer_payout` function.
-This will transfer the NFT using the [approval management](https://nomicon.io/Standards/NonFungibleToken/ApprovalManagement.html) standard that you learnt about and it will return the `Payout` object which includes royalties.
+This will transfer the NFT using the [approval management](https://nomicon.io/Standards/NonFungibleToken/ApprovalManagement.html) standard that you learned about and it will return the `Payout` object which includes royalties.

 The marketplace will then call `resolve_purchase` where it will check for malicious payout objects and then if everything went well, it will pay the correct accounts.